goschtl/zope/z3c.menu.simple/trunk/src/z3c/menu/simple/README.txt

   >>> menu.render()
   u''

-But now we register a context menu item for the IMenu:
+But now we register a context menu item for the `IMenu`:

   >>> import zope.component
   >>> from zope.publisher.interfaces.browser import IDefaultBrowserLayer